multitudes/oldmultitudes.github.io/_posts/2019-01-16-How float point arithmetics can screw up your code.markdown

 {% endhighlight %}

+What would you expect? a loop of the values we have on paper for around 80 lines on screen..?
-and we get this instead!
+Unfortunatly we get quickly this instead!

 `0.1`
 `0.2`